hipe/tmx/doc_test/doc/issues/024-node-theory.md

 again we shouldn't get too carried away until universal re-integration happens and we can revisit real-world use bolstered by synchronization, which could end up revealing all this to be a fabricated problem.

+[#010] delves deeper into magical patterns of shared setup.